vandarpay/cashier/README.md

 ```

 #### #Model
-When you make mdoels for your project, you need to put following Method to accept the polymorphic-relations in the database
+VandarPayment Model and table, use the Polyphorphism relations, so if you want to add and use new model in your project that related to VandarPayment table, you must put following method in your Model:
 ```php

  public function vandar_payment()